davidpak/SmartNote/server/docs/AUTH.md

 ### Creation

 A session may be created through the [login interface](INTERFACES.md#login).
 If the request is successful, the server will generate a new session for the client and return a JWT in the `Authorization` header of the response.
+This `Authorization` header can then be used in subsequent requests to access session-protected resources.

 ### Creation